Frost (2012 film)

 Frost is a Canadian short drama film, directed by Jeremy Ball and released in 2012.
-The film stars Emily Piggford as Naya, a young Inuit girl in the Canadian Arctic who makes a perilous discovery while hunting.
+The film stars Emily Piggford as Naya, a young Inuk girl in the Canadian Arctic who makes a perilous discovery while hunting.

 Made while Ball was a student at the Canadian Film Centre, the film was shot entirely on a soundstage, with chroma key editing and special effects processing used to create the landscape.
 The film premiered at the 2012 Toronto International Film Festival.

 The film was a Canadian Screen Award nominee for Best Live Action Short Drama at the 1st Canadian Screen Awards.